artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 If you want to obtain the solutions for these exercises, you should request them through the following email: ```dani02@ucm.es```

 ## Using RVfpga-Whisper in the virtual machine
 Section "Simulation in Whisper" of the Getting Started Guide describes the use of the Whisper simulator in RVfpga using different basic examples from the RVfpga package.
+Moreover, in RVfpga labs 1 to 4, many exercises (more complex than the ones included here) can be found.

 We next show the steps to simulate Exercise 1 (which you can find below) in Whisper.

 1. Open VSCode.
-2. Open folder ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex1```
+2. In the "File" menu of VSCode, open folder ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex1```

 <p align="center">
   <img src="OpenEx1.png" width=80% height=80%>